jgrisafe/rules-for-life/README.md

 13. Enjoy yourself.
 Have fun.
 We have no idea how or why we're even here.
 14. Avoid name calling, including to yourself.
 15. Never use labels or psychiatric diagnoses as weapons.
 16. Don’t expect anything from anyone.
-Nobody owes you anything, if you think they do, go back to number six.
+Nobody owes you anything, if you think they do, go back to number 8.
 17. Only offer advice when asked for except for a small group of trusted best friends or family members you have complete honesty with and compassion for.
 You will know who.
 18. Inspire, don’t preach.